Sn00pyW00dst0ck/project_freedom/README.md

 ### Potential Development Opportunities

-1. Make a similar processor class for video files.
+1. Make a similar processor class for video files, potentially with an application for hybridizing them similar to images.
+2. It may be possible to create a hybridizer for audio files similar to the one for the images, though my testing was unsuccessful on this front.
-2. Utilize machine learning to automatically detect the best methods to hybridize images and combine audio files.
+3. Utilize machine learning to automatically detect the best methods to hybridize images and combine audio files.
-3. Improve the robustness of the unit tests.
+4. Improve the robustness of the unit tests.